 Top check Mark Gough shows us how to prepare and cook a freshly shot mallard

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
-Find out more1.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
+Find out more.1.
 Lie the bird on its back within a bin liner so the feathers will be collected

 2. Start plucking the breast, gently removing the feathers so you don’t rip the breast